mandyxiaomeng/2D-and-3D-Sim-to-Real/README.md

 ## Credits & How to Cite
 If you use this dataset in your research, please cite the orginal reference of the DA-detection, Faster RCNN, and PointNet.

-And possible reference to our paper:
+And possible reference to our papers:

 ```
 @article{zhu2021automatic,